KiloQubit/probe_accuracy/README.md

 After the test is complete, the printer will raise the toolhead a little and turn off the heaters.
 The chart output should be on the Raspberry Pi in `/tmp/probe_accuracy.html` - copy that file to your local machine and open it.
 It should contain a chart showing the Z height over time, as the bed and the hotend heat up.
+There's also a `/tmp/probe_accuracy.json` file generated on the Raspberry Pi, which contains the data used for the chart.
+You can download it and use it to create your own chart if you wish.

 Customizing Time and Temperature
 --------------------------------